Ordnance QF 25-pounder: Service with other nations

 In addition to Commonwealth and colonial forces, other Second World War users included the free forces of France, Greece, Poland, Czechoslovakia, Netherlands, Belgium and Luxembourg.
-The first shot fired by US artillery against the German army in the war was from a 25-pounder of the 34th Infantry Division.

 After the Second World War, 25-pounders remained in service with many Commonwealth armies into the 1960s.
 They were used in Korea by British, Canadian and New Zealand regiments and in Malaya by British and Australian batteries.
 They also featured in wars on the Indian sub-continent and in the service of Israeli and other Middle Eastern armies.

 Australia

 Australia used the 25-pounder extensively, including in WW2, Korea and the Malayan Emergency.
-They were kept in use by reserve units up until 1970s.
+They were kept in use by reserve units until the 1970s.
 Individual guns are now often seen as fixed memorials in memorial parks and Returned Servicemen's clubs.
-Because of the rough terrain involved in the New Guinea campaign, the heavy nature of the weapon made it difficult to use.
-The gun was manufactured in Australia, which also made it available for use in Australian developed vehicles, including a light tank, the Chassis 160, the Thunderbolt tank, and the self-propelled gun, the Yeramba.
-This led to Australian development of a short barrelled lighter version, which was lighter and more suitable for off-road deployment.
+1527 complete guns were manufactured in Australia from May 1941.
+Domestic production allowed the 25-pounder to be mounted in Australian-produced vehicles, such as the Thunderbolt tank and the post-war self-propelled gun, the Yeramba.
+This led to Australian development of a short-barrelled lighter version which was more suitable for off-road deployment, as required, e.g., in the New Guinea campaign.
+213 of the shortened guns were produced, starting in 1943.
+These were declared obsolescent and placed in storage in 1946.